 Fixed Term and Part-Time Staff: The College's default position is that all policies and procedures apply as widely as possible, and so most apply equally to fixed term and part-time staff.
-Examples include appraisal, promotion and benefits, such as sickness benefit.
-In the School, staff have been promoted while working part-time at QM because of business interests (Neil, Bryan-Kinns) and caring responsibilities (Curzon).
-During the RAE2008 period, one staff member (Kanovich) was promoted from Lecturer to Reader and then Professor whilst on a fixed term contract.

 Promotion and Research/Sabbatical Leave: QM has clear procedures for promotion of academic staff, with criteria detailing "Assessment of Contribution" and "Career Progress".
 Feedback on eligibility and possible applications is available from appraisers and Heads of School, and feedback on results from sectorial management teams.
 RA's do not have a formal promotion scheme, but any who take on significant additional responsibilities can apply for their post to be regraded.
 Staff not ready or eligible to apply for promotion can apply for the annual Staff Bonus Scheme, which gives recognition to staff whose contribution is deemed to be over and above the normal expectations of their role.
-QM also operates a standard sabbatical scheme, whose criteria are the academic merit of the application within an envelope of one in seven.
+QM also operates a standard sabbatical scheme, whose criteria are the academic merit of the application within an envelope of one year in seven.
 Since 2011 four EECS academic staff undertook the College wide 'High Potential Leaders' programme (residential workshop, masterclasses & coaching) to support their development.
 Since 2008 13 staff have been promoted to Senior Lecturer or Reader, 2 from SL to Reader, 6 promoted to Professor.